 Operators may also wish to consider applying to make a change to their existing licence for example moving to a remote licence.

 Given the uncertain nature of the length of this crisis, some operators may feel they have no option but to surrender their licence.
 If a licence is surrendered the annual fee will no longer be payable.
 To surrender a licence, email your Account Manager directly or send your email to firstname.lastname@example.org

 Personal Licence holders – maintenance fees

-If your maintenance fee is due for payment and you wish to retain your licence, please pay the fee online via the Manage your personal licence service. (opens in new tab).
+If your maintenance fee is due for payment and you wish to retain your licence, please pay the fee online via the Manage your personal licence service (opens in new tab).

 We know that many people have been temporarily or permanently laid off from their jobs because of this unprecedented situation.
-Should you choose to do so you can surrender your licence online using the link above and the maintenance fee will no longer be payable.
+Should you choose to do so you can surrender your licence online using the previous link and the maintenance fee will no longer be payable.

 If a business or individual is not able to pay the fee, this will lead to the revocation of the licence.